demisto/content/Packs/PrismaCloudCompute/Scripts/CreatePrismaCloudComputeComplianceReportButton/README.md

-Generate a compliance report via button.
+Generate a compliance report via clicking a button.

 ## Script Data